nzanini/agentic-cicd-optimization/docs/PROBLEM_FRAMING.md

 ## 5. CI/CD job topology

-Jobs are a **proposed graph** for later implementation.
-Relative costs are **design weights** for a future simulator (dimensionless units).
-They are not measured times.
+Jobs are the executable graph implemented by B0 (and reused by B1/B2).
+Relative costs are **design weights** for the simulator (dimensionless units).
+They are not measured wall-clock times.
+These are CI/promotion stages around a batch ranker, **not** training stages.

 ### Graph (feature → development)